ppeelen/SimpleCalendar/README.md

 ``SimpleCalendar`` brings the use of a _simple calendar_ right into your app.
 There are no fancy sliders nor is its purpose to mimic Apple's Calendar app.
 As its title suggests, it is meant to be a simple calendar.

-Originally built for the [Swift Island](https://github.com/SwiftIsland/app) app, this calendar has since been seperated to its own Github project so other can use it as well.
+Originally built for the [Swift Island](https://github.com/SwiftIsland/app) app, this calendar has since been separated to its own Github project so others so it can easily be integrated in other apps.

 <p align="center">
     <img src ="Resources/demo.gif" width="300" />